-Most tourists come to the popular Mississippi town of Natchez to see its grandeur: the magnificent views of the Mississippi River, the stunningly beautiful antebellum mansions of Auburn and Longwood, and the chance to spend the night at a quaint B&B.
+Most tourists come to the popular Mississippi town of Natchez to see its grandeur: the magnificent views of the Mississippi River, the beautiful antebellum mansions, and the chance to spend the night at a quaint B&B.

-My fascination with Rodney came about well before our road trip through the South, when I happened upon some photos of the town after a flood last year.
+My fascination with Rodney came about well before we ever visited the South, when I happened upon some photos of the town after a flood last year.
 They were haunting – these buildings were oozing with Southern charm even after they’d been underwater and abandoned for a century or more.
 I knew I had to see this place if I ever visited the Deep South.

 A Baptist church (white with green shutters) marks the southern end of town, while a Presbyterian church (brick with green shutters) marks the northern end.
 As the only public buildings in town, they were the only ones we felt comfortable entering (the Presbyterian church is also on the National Historic Registry).